adeleke5140/portfolio-v2/src/posts/pattern-matching-in-elixir.md

 ## Introduction

 I started elixir a few weeks ago after reading about it on this [blog](https://ramp-engr).
-I mostly picked it up because I applied for an internship position at the Ramp which...well ended up with me being ghosted.
+I mostly picked it up because I applied for an position at the Ramp which...well ended up with me being ghosted.

 Nonetheless, it exposed me to a new language and a new way of thinking about programming.